patrickmmartin/errorcodeNX/article.md

 All the above are real world examples of code that went to production, or can be found in patent submissions, etc.

-So far, all the above code would have worked if _error_code_ were an integral type so, however the identity of an _error_code_ is exploitable to provide good answers to a number of issues that can arise with committing to using exceptions and also maintains the good properties of exception handling.
+So far, all the previous code examples would have worked equally well _error_code_ were an integral type, however the identity of an _error_code_ is exploitable to provide good answers to a number of issues that can arise with deciding to use exceptions and also maintains the good properties of exception handling.
 For example: inheriting from one of the standard exception types such that it has the same global semantics of identity as _error_code_ is useful for the same reasons.
 There are quite a few techniques one can explore in this direction, but to pick a good example exception: class templates specialised on _error_code_ are very apt:

-## Code Sample: exception template allowing exceptions with _identity_
+### Code Sample: exception template allowing exceptions with _identity_

     // we can define a simple template parameterised upon the error_code value
-    // this one has a base type and optional additional info
+    // this template stores the base type and optionally some additional info if user specified
-    // some book keeping is done to keep the data requirement to a minimum template <error_code errtype> class typed_error : public std::runtime_exception {
+    // Note that a large chunk of the code is book keeping to keep the instance's data requirement to a minimum template <error_code errtype> class typed_error : public std::runtime_exception {
     public:
       typed_error(const char *what = NULL) : _what(NULL) {